 6) Your ambitions are scarily high

-Your inflated sense of self worth means that you believe you are capable of absolutely anything.
-Now, this typically would be a positive trait if your cunningness didn’t feature in the mix.
+Your inflated sense of self-worth means that you believe you are capable of absolutely anything.
+Now, this typically would be a positive trait if your cunning side didn’t feature in the mix.
 This personality disorder involves encouraging sufferers to go to any lengths in order to achieve their goals, especially in a professional setting.
 These folks aim for the stars and won’t settle for anything less…

 7) You can be very charming